ETS-Android3/Mastermind/README.md

 <img src="wireframe.jpg" width=400>

 ### Planning & Building
 While keeping the deadline in mind, I analyzed which features would impact users the most.
 The most impactful features became a priority to implement.
 Next, I broke down the features into smaller goals.
-To meet all the goal, I organized and scheduled achievable goals for each day until the deadline.
+To meet all the goals, I organized and scheduled achievable goals for each day until the deadline.
 I also planned to finish 1-2 days early to accommodate for delays during development.

    | Day  | To-Do                                                  |
    | ---- | ------------------------------------------------------ |